deficollective/defiscan/src/content/protocols/morpho.md

 However, the Morpho protocol facilitates oracle creation through a factory, currently `MorphoChainlinkOracleV2Factory`, which is used by more than 35% of Morpho markets [(read more)](#dependencies).

-This factory makes use of Chainlink price feeds and assumes that these feeds never fail (liveness and valid prices).
-Since Chainlink price feeds are controlled in a centralized manner, a multisig account not complying with *Security Council* requirements, the impact of a failure has to be assessed nonetheless.
+This factory wraps price feeds compliant with Chainlink's Aggregator interface and assumes that these feeds never fail (liveness and valid prices).
+Although the price feed is chosen permissionlessly by the market creator, more than 35% of the Morpho markets rely on a Chainlink curated price feed.
+Those feeds are controlled in a centralized manner, a multisig account not complying with _Security Council_ requirements, the impact of a failure has to be assessed nonetheless.

 An unintended upgrade of the Chainlink price feed contracts could result in stale or inaccurate prices being reported.
 Since the Morpho oracle reverts on a negative price reported by a Chainlink feed, this failure could result in the permanent freezing of funds in affected markets.
 With a potential impact on more than 35% of Morpho markets, or more than 30% of Morpho's TVL, Chainlink is thus assessed as a Medium centralization risk for Morpho.